Quantum Circuit Transformation: A Monte Carlo Tree Search Framework: Incorporating Remote CNOT

 \begin{example} Consider the circuit shown in Fig.~\ref{fig:fig_cir_DG} (left).
 Except $g_0$, every CNOT in the circuit can be executed by the naive mapping.
 If only SWAPs are allowed, we need to insert a SWAP to execute $g_0$.
 As a consequence, the mapping is changed and at least one of the other CNOTs are not executable and we need to insert another SWAP, which results in a size overhead of at least six!
 However, $g_0$ can be executed by implementing it as a remote CNOT depicted in Fig.~\ref{fig:ex_remote}(b) and, after that, the other CNOTs can be immediately executed, which gives an overhead of three! \end{example}

 To extend our MCTS algorithms with remote CNOT, we need only modify \emph{Expansion} and \emph{Backpropagation}.
 Starting from a state/node $\astate = (\tau, PC, LC)$, besides all relevant SWAPs as used in Alg.~\ref{alg:expansion}, we also consider all $g = \cnot{q}{q'}$ if $g$ is in the first layer of $LC$ and the distance of $\tau(q)$ and $\tau(q')$ in AG is between 2 and some fixed integer $d$.
-We then may replace $g$ with a CNOT sequence $\remote{\tau}{g}$ if desirable.
-As remote CNOTs and SWAPs may incur different size and depth overheads, a modified value-update rule like Eq.~\ref{eq:BP_depth} is used during \emph{Backpropagation} if $\astate' = (\tau', PC', LC')$ is the child node of $\astate$ derived by a remote CNOT implementation of $g$.
+We then may replace $g$ with a CNOT sequence $\remote{\tau}{g}$ along the shortest path connecting $\tau(q)$ and $\tau(q')$ if desirable.
+As remote CNOTs and SWAPs may incur different size and depth overheads, a modified value-update rule like Eq.~\eqref{eq:BP_depth} is used during \emph{Backpropagation} if $\astate' = (\tau', PC', LC')$ is the child node of $\astate$ derived by a remote CNOT implementation of $g$.
 More precisely, for MCTS-Size, $\depth{\astate'}$ is defined as $(|\remote{\tau'}{g}|-1)/3$.
 The intuition behind this is that the sub-circuit $\remote{\tau'}{g}$ we used to replace $g$ brings a size overhead of $|\remote{\tau'}{g}|-1$ in terms of CNOTs, which translates to $(|\remote{\tau'}{g}|-1)/3$ in terms of SWAPs.
 For MCTS-Depth, $\depth{\astate'}$ is set as the depth overhead brought by adding gates in $\remote{\tau'}{g}$ to the physical circuit in state $\astate'$.

 To conclude this section, we point out that the remote CNOT approach does not always give better result than the SWAP-based approach.
-This is because inserting SWAPs changes the mapping, which is sometimes desirable as the new mapping may execute more later CNOTs. {Consider again the circuit in Fig.~\ref{fig:fig_cir_DG} (left).
+This is because inserting SWAPs changes the mapping, which is sometimes desirable as the new mapping may execute more later CNOTs.
+Consider again the circuit in Fig.~\ref{fig:fig_cir_DG} (left).
 If the CNOT gate $g_3$ were applied on $q_0$ and $q_2$, then inserting $\swap{v_0}{v_1}$ (i.e. three CNOTs) suffices to solve all gates in the circuit, while remote implementation of both $g_0$ and $g_3$ would introduce an overhead of six CNOTs.
-In practice, however, it might not be easy to decide which approach is preferable.} Thus we provide both of them as possible choices.
-In Sec.~\ref{sec:benchmark} we will evaluate its impact for two AGs.
+In practice, however, it might not be easy to decide which approach is preferable.
+Thus we provide both of them as possible choices\blue{: The user may decide if s/he wants to use remote CNOT together with SWAPs as legal MCTS actions when calling our QCT algorithms.} In Sec.~\ref{sec:benchmark} we will evaluate its impact for two AGs.